 You've probably heard the phrase 'Stockholm syndrome' before, used to describe a condition in which hostages or kidnapping victims develop an affinity with their captors, but have you ever wondered where the phrase comes from?
 Or why it should be named after the Swedish capital?

 The term was first coined in 1973 by criminologist Nils Bejerot in the wake of a robbery at the Stockholm branch of Kreditbanken, one of Sweden's largest banks.
-During the heist, four hostages were taken by escaped ex-convict Jan-Erik Olsson and held in one of the bank's vaults as he attempted to negotiate the release of his former partner-in-crime Clark Olofsson from prison with the city's police.
+During the heist, four hostages were taken by escaped ex-convict Jan-Erik Olsson and held in one of the bank's vaults as he attempted to negotiate the prison release of his former partner-in-crime Clark Olofsson with the city's police.

 The robbery soon turned into a siege, which lasted for six days before the hostages were finally released unharmed.
 The hostages subsequently refused to testify against Olsson and defended the actions of their captors.